openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 The `trip_type` field may have one of the following values:

-- `rider`: a single rider is taking a trip
+- `rider`: a single rider is taking a trip (TODO is this necessary if there is only one valid value?)

 ### Trip Attributes